mdhabibi/mdhabibi/README.md

-### Hello World, I'm Mahdi, a data science specialist! 👋
+### Hello World, I'm Mahdi, a data scientist and ML enginner! 👋
-- 🔭 I finished successfully my Ph.D. study in computational plasma physics with a "Magna Cum Laude" grade. 😄
+- 🔭 I finished successfully my Ph.D. study in computational physics with a "Magna Cum Laude" grade. 😄
-- 🌱 I’m currently working on a neural compression concept in deep learning algorithms.
-- 👯 I’m looking to collaborate on open-source ML&DL projects.
 - 🤔 I’m seeking a job as a role in data scientist and machine learning engineer.
 - 💬 Ask me about ...
 Soft Skills ...
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/mahdi-habibi/)